numenta/nupic.core-legacy/external/windows64/README.md

 - `%NUPIC_CORE%/release/lib/nupic_core_solo.lib` contains _only_ the core library
 - `%NUPIC_CORE%/release/lib/nupic_core.lib` contains the core and external support libraries

+Where `%NUPIC_CORE%` is an optional environment variable that points to the git cloned directory.

 CMake based build files are used to define the entire build process.
 The nupic.bindings SWIG side uses Python distutil and setuptools.
 The [CMake-GUI](http://www.cmake.org/) application _can_ be used to generate MinGW Makefiles, and/or Visual Studio 2015 Win64 solution and project files.
 The `%NUPIC_CORE%\appveyor.yml` script file shows how the AppVeyor automated build system progresses through building, packaging, and deployment.

 ## Python wheel installation